RaphaelTurtlePower/objc_ios_guides/Working-with-gesture-recognizers.md

 ### Step 4: Handling events

 Gesture recognizers call the same selector as it transitions through states.
-For example, a pan gesture recognizer calls the selector that the user touches down on the view, and then it calls the selector repeatedly as the user drags their finger across the screen, and finally it calls the selector one last time when the user lifts their finger off the screen.
+For example, a pan gesture recognizer calls the selector when the user first touches down on the view, and then it calls the selector repeatedly as the user drags their finger across the screen, and finally it calls the selector one last time when the user lifts their finger off the screen.

 ```
 - (void)onPan:(UIPanGestureRecognizer *)panGestureRecognizer {